+- Applied degree

+- Fall and Winter start dates

-- Applied degree - Available through full-time or part-time studies - Complete in two years of full-time study or up to seven years part-time - Paid work terms (Directed Field Studies) - Recognized for the Chartered Professional Accountant (CPA) designation
+- Complete in two years of full-time study or up to seven years part-time

+- Paid work terms (Directed Field Studies)

+- Recognized for the Chartered Professional Accountant (CPA) designation

 Advance your career in accounting with the Bachelor of Applied Business Administration (Accounting).
 This post-diploma applied degree program is available through full-time studies.
 Learn from faculty with real-world accounting experience as you develop practical knowledge in taxation, advanced management and financial accounting, auditing, leadership, and more.